 At Houghton Conquest Lower School Preschool we believe that children will flourish when they know what is expected of them and should be free to learn and explore without any doubts.
 We are committed to creating a positive and motivational learning atmosphere within a happy and nurturing environment.
 We believe all adults working at Houghton Conquest Lower School Preschool have a responsibility to set this expectation by being positive role models who help maintain the ethos of our school.
 We work hard to provide a supportive environment, where children are helped to make positive behaviour choices through a carefully planned system that clearly identifies rights, rules, responsibilities and consequences.
 We understand that although at times we must address behaviour, we must also keep every child's self-esteem intact; positive attitudes and respect for others are therefore valued and all staff lead by example.
-This policy is the outcome of discussions within the school between staff, children, governors and parents.

-Aim:
+Aim

-- We aim to provide an environment which the children can freely explore and learn to respect themselves, others around them and the environment. - We aim to teach children to behave in socially acceptable ways and to understand the needs and rights of others.
-The principles guiding management of behaviour exist within the programme for supporting personal, social and emotional development. - Have very high expectations concerning behaviour and hope to develop children's understanding of the impact of choices they make, whether positive or negative. - Work in partnership with parents. - Satisfactory behaviour and achievement is not automatically learned.
+- We aim to provide an environment, which the children can freely explore and learn to respect themselves, others around them and the environment. - We aim to teach children to behave in socially acceptable ways and to understand the needs and rights of others.

+- Have high expectations concerning behaviour and hope to develop children's understanding of the impact of choices they make, whether positive or negative. - Work in partnership with parents. - Satisfactory behaviour and achievement is not automatically learned.
 Instead, positive behaviours must be modelled, explained, taught, supported and recognised.

-Democracy: making decisions together as part of the focus on self-confidence and self-awareness as cited in Personal, Social and Emotional Development (EYFS): We encourage children to see their role in the bigger picture, encouraging children to know their views count, value each other's views and values and talk about their feelings, for example when they do or do not need help.
-When appropriate we demonstrate democracy in action, for example, children sharing views on what the theme of their role play area could be with a show of hands.
+Democracy, our children are encouraged to make decisions together as part of the focus on selfconfidence and self-awareness as cited in Personal, Social and Emotional Development (EYFS).
+We encourage children to see their role in the bigger picture, encouraging children to know their views count, value each other's views and talk about their feelings.